defmulti/nwbetter/README.md

-# PTHBetter #
+# NWBetter #

-## This is a fork of the original what.cd version with compatability for PTH ##
+## This is a fork of the original what.cd version with compatability for NW ##

 Introduction
 ------------

-PTHBetter is a script which automatically transcodes and uploads FLACs on PTH.
+NWBetter is a script which automatically transcodes and uploads FLACs on NW.

-The following command will scan through every FLAC you have ever downloaded, determine which formats are needed, transcode the FLAC to each needed format, and upload each format to PTH -- automatically.
+The following command will scan through every FLAC you have ever downloaded, determine which formats are needed, transcode the FLAC to each needed format, and upload each format to NW -- automatically.

-    $ pthbetter
+    $ nwbetter

 Installation
 ------------

-**IF YOU HAVE A PREVIOUS VERSION OF WHATBETTER OR PTHBETTER, YOU NEED TO REMOVE ALL FILE.**
+**IF YOU HAVE A PREVIOUS VERSION OF WHATBETTER OR NWBETTER, YOU NEED TO REMOVE ALL FILE.**

-*BE CAREFUL, ON PTH V2 IS TOLERATE ONLY IF V0 DOESN'T EXIST.
+*BE CAREFUL, ON NW V2 IS TOLERATE ONLY IF V0 DOESN'T EXIST.
 V2 IS TRUMPABLE WITH V0.
 PLEASE DON'T ADD V2 ON YOUR CONFIG FILE.*

-You're going to need to install a few dependencies before using PTHBetter.
+You're going to need to install a few dependencies before using NWBetter.

 First and foremost, you will need Python 2.7 or newer.